giga-sec/gigaSec-Tech-Notes/README.md

 3. All Deleted Files goes to .trash folder which is hidden

 ---
-# Quick guide about the topics
+## Quick guide about the topics I'm taking note with

 MOC Networking
 - Everything about how computers are connected or how they communicate to each other.